William Gordon Forman: Biography

 Forman was originally from Shrewsbury, New Jersey, in Monmouth County.
 Forman was a graduate of Princeton University, class of 1786.
 He became a lawyer.
 He married a cousin and around 1800 he migrated to the Natchez District of Mississippi to claim his father-in-law's property.
 (Circa 1790, "Ezekiel Forman and his family, sixty slaves belonging to David Forman, David's overseer Benjamin Osmun, and Samuel S. Forman, a young cousin" traveled south to Mississippi to claim lands granted by Diego de Gardoquí.)

 According to a Forman family genealogy book, "Miss A. M. Woodhull, who was a niece of Major W. G. Forman's second wife, writes that he 'introduced Eli Whitney's celebrated cotton-gin into the state of Mississippi.
 He had previously gone abroad, and was the first private American gentleman presented at the Court of George the Third.
 We have part of his costume worn on that occasion'."

 Forman was owner or part owner in a number of ships that served the port of New Orleans, including the three-masted Augusta built at Sag Harbor in 1799, sailed to Fort Adams, Mississippi in 1803 and New Orleans in 1804.
 He was also a co-owner of the two-deck, three-mast Penelope, built at Salisbury, Massachusetts in 1793.
 His partners, fellow merchants of Natchez, were Abijah Hunt, Elijah Smith, Joseph Forman, Henry Hunt, and John McCann.
 The ship made at least three voyages to New Orleans in 1807 and 1808.

 W. G. Forman served in the Mississippi territorial assembly in 1803, where he was elected Speaker of the territorial house that met at Washington, M.T.
 He was a resident of Adams County, Mississippi Territory circa 1805.
 Circa 1808 he was business partners with merchant and slave trader Abijah Hunt, shortly killed in a duel with George Poindexter.
+In 1809 he and Henry Hunt were named parties in a case before the Adams County court.

+As of 1812 he was a director of the Bank of Mississippi, capitalized at $500,000, along with Stephen Minor, Ferdinand Claiborne, Samuel Postlethwaite, Wm.
+Brooks, John Hankerson, Lyman Harding, Jeremiah Hunt, Lewis Evans, Jas.
+McIntosh, Thos.
+Wilkins, and Jas.
+C. Wilkins.